 Readers respond to George Packer’s argument that a government shutdown looks like the beginning of the end that America’s 16th president always knew was possible.

 Readers respond to a proposal to reapportion the Senate.

 We asked readers of The Atlantic Daily to tell us about how the U.S. government shutdown has impacted them or others they know.

 A former Trump supporter explains how the government shutdown is affecting her one-income family—and why she no longer supports the president.

-Readers consider the impact of travel teams on youth-sports participation.
+Readers consider the impact of humans on other mammals.

-Readers weigh in on the rise of the “Insta-poet.”
+Readers weigh in on the ethical and biological dangers of human-genome editing.

 Readers discuss who—or what—is to blame for the economic insecurity young Americans face today.